-But the perspective I’m working on is very different, and yet the same.
+But the perspective I’m working on right now is very different.
 Instead of focusing the lens closer, like a microscope studying the very specific situation and all the parts and pieces that belong to it…

 I twist that lens larger to cover the landscape that carries the picture I am in.
 When I do that, I see more.
 I take in more.
-My focus expands to a much greater significant scene that takes me out of the magnified situation, and pulls me farther away from it, shooting the larger picture.
+My focus expands to a much greater significant scene that takes me out of the magnified situation, and pulls me further away from it, shooting the bigger picture.

 It’s been a bit torturing.

 I’ve had my meltdowns.
 I’ve sworn like a sailor and cried like a baby.
 I’ve pulled my big girl pants up and composed myself enough to ‘mother from the couch’ and engage when I can with others.
 I’ve prayed for many people and challenged myself to think deeper and find purpose and meaning behind and beyond this situation.

 That’s all fine and good and my usual way to cope with an unfortunate circumstance.
 But I realize there is something even more powerful for me in helping change my perspective.
 I practice it quite often and realized I don’t think I have described it here before.

 I feel the pain.